1on1pt/UFOs/README.md

 ![UFO_webpage_challenge](https://user-images.githubusercontent.com/94148420/157881647-799974b5-84b9-4c18-a0ac-9729c2e48c78.PNG)

-The unfiltered webpage allows you to scroll and browse through the entire database of UF sightings.
+The unfiltered webpage allows you to scroll and browse through the entire database of UFO sightings.

 ## Summary